outdreamer/build-a-cure/docs/tasks/examples.md

 		        - example of a combination solution, integrating multiple relevant interfaces, solutions, covering a high ratio of input variables to vertex variable
 		          - 'investing in delivery businesses near planned supply chain routes offering a high-traffic alternative route, and relocation or transportation infrastructure to enable lower-cost market participation with subsidized education for delivery workers to help them get better jobs and leave their jobs open for immigrants'

-## filtering alternate variable sets
+## solution filters for alternate variable sets
     - when testing different variable subsets, you can select a variable set split by structures like:
       - vertex variables
       - variables on interim interfaces where other variables aggregate (in bottlenecks or hubs)